mezera/mrQ/README.md

 - <a href=#mr-scanning->MR Scanning</a>
     - <a href=#spoiled-gradient-echo-scans-spgrflash>Spoiled gradient echo scans (SPGR, FLASH)</a>
     - <a href=#epi-spin-echo-inversion-recovery-scans-b1-mapping>EPI spin-echo inversion recovery scans (B1 mapping)</a>
-- <a href=#data-organization>Data Organization</a>
 - <a href=#running-mrq>Running mrQ</a>
   - <a href=#overview>Overview</a>
+  - <a href=#example-directories>Example Directories</a>
   - <a href=#running-mrq-with-scitran-nifti-files>Running mrQ with SciTran NIfTI files</a>
   - <a href=#running-mrq-with-other-nifti-files>Running mrQ with other NIfTI files</a>
 - <a href=#T1-fit-non-linear-vs-weighted-least-squares>T1 fit: non-linear vs. weighted least-squares</a>
 - <a href=#parallel-computing>Parallel computing</a>

-Running mrQ with SciTran NIfTI files

 ### Versions ###
 ##### Version 1 #####
-Version 1 (v.1) is the code that was used by Mezer et al. in their Nature Medicine (2013) article.
-It is available at: https://github.com/mezera/mrQ/tree/v1.0
+Version 1 (v.1) is the code that was used by Mezer et al. in their [Nature Medicine article](http://www.nature.com/nm/journal/v19/n12/full/nm.3390.html?WT.ec_id=NM-201312) (2013).
+The code is available at: https://github.com/mezera/mrQ/tree/v1.0

 ##### Version 2 #####
-Version 2 (v.2) was released in autumn 2015 and was developed by the Mezer lab of the Hebrew University of Jerusalem, Israel.
+Version 2 (v.2) was released in autumn 2015 and was developed by the [Mezer lab](http://elsc.huji.ac.il/mezer/home) of the Hebrew University of Jerusalem, Israel, in collaboration with the [VISTA lab](https://vistalab.stanford.edu/) of Stanford University, USA.

 Some of the important changes are highlighted below:
 - A cleaner and more streamlined code, whose modular structure makes it easier to run and whose extensive commenting makes it easier to read.
 - Only NIfTI files are accepted as input.
 DICOM files are no longer compatible with mrQ.
 We recommend the SciTran DICOM-to-NIfTI converter (see <a href=#optional-software>Optional Software</a>), which preserves key header information.
 If you use another converter, you will have to manually enter this information imto the mrQ structure (see <a href=#running-mrq-with-other-nifti-files>Running mrQ with other NIfTI files</a>).
-- The code runs without the need of parallel computing (though it will go much faster with parallel computing).
+- In past versions, setting up mrQ necessitated the use of three functions (mrQ_Create, mrQ_Set, mrQ_run).
+Now, these functions are all rolled into mrQ_run_Ver2.
+See <a href=#running-mrq>Running mrQ</a>.
+- Though it will decrease the run time, the use of parallel computing is no longer required.
 The code is built to utilize SunGrid, though the default for SunGrid is “off”.
 See <a href=#parallel-computing>Parallel computing</a>.
-- More new defaults include using the weighted linear least squares for the T1-M0 fit; using local regression for the B1 fit; and using a local T1 regularization for the M0-PD fit.
+- The default for the T1-M0 fit is now the weighted linear least squares method, replacing the nonlinear least squares method in past versions.
+This reduces the run time and is comparable to the nonlinear method in both precision and accuracy.
+See <a href=#T1-fit-non-linear-vs-weighted-least-squares>T1 fit: non-linear vs. weighted least-squares</a> for more information and citation.
-- The B1 fit, which is performed using a one-parameter local regression.
+- The B1 fit, which is performed using a one-parameter local regression and whose calculation is faster and more robust.
+- For the M0-PD fit, a a local T1 regularization is used.
-- Changes to the PD-CSF normalization, yielding more robust results.
+- Changes to the PD-CSF normalization yield more robust results.
 - A nice synthetic T1-weighted image, which is good for segmentation.
+- Multi-coil information can be advantageous, but is no longer required.

-mrQ v.2 can be found at the link: _**[[[INSERT LINK HERE]]]]**_.
+mrQ v.2 can be found at the link: _**[[[INSERT LINK HERE]]]**_.
 We recommend you use the most recent, up-to-date version of mrQ.

 ### mrQ analysis overview ###
 - mrQ will use the mrQ structure you create and save it to the subject’s directory.
 - New directories will be created, including directories for data and quantitative fits.
 - Images will be registered to each other.
-- SEIR-EPI T1 will be computed (low resultion)
+- SEIR-EPI T1 will be computed (low resolution)
 - SPGR T1, M0, B1 maps, and a synthetic T1-weighted image will be computed.
 - T1-weighted and quantitative T1 images will be combined to segment the brain tissue.
 - PD and coil gain will be fitted from the M0 image.